Superyachtdesign.com interviews The Fine Cotton Company

 SYD: Are there any special care considerations for organic cotton on board yachts?

-Keep bedding fresh by allowing air to flow through.
+JR: Keep bedding fresh by allowing air to flow through.
 Launder the cotton regularly using non-biological washing powder.
 If the yacht has drying facilities, do not dry completely as cotton is far easier to iron whilst damp.
 Our most popular collection for yachts is the Trieste, a 410 thread count percale with one line satin stitch.
 Made in Italy, this ranges combines luxury a